Give Your Kitchen a Facelift with New Countertops

 What is “out” with countertops?
 The 4×4 tiles we often saw in houses built in the eighties are no longer popular.
 That said, if you have a Spanish hacienda style of home, colorful pillowed tiles might work well, but perhaps just as a pop of color in your backsplash.

 Speaking of backsplashes, I will be talking about those in a future post because they are a key design element distinctive from countertops in kitchens.
-Meanwhile, if we can help with choosing new countertops for your kitchen, or with any of your design needs, please contact us.
+Meanwhile, if we can help with choosing new countertops for your kitchen, or with any of your design needs, please contact our San Diego Interior design team.